MEDICOLEGAL SERVICES: BILLING AND GENERAL CONSIDERATIONS

 x-rays that showed a comminuted compression fracture of L4 with

-in the lower back.
-It began about six days previously and became
+It was located in the lower back.
+It began about six days previously

-worse yesterday after lifting a coke machine.
-The pain radiated
+and became worse yesterday after lifting a coke machine.
+The pain

-to the right upper thigh and the left upper thigh.
-"The problem
+radiated to the right upper thigh and the left upper thigh.
+"The

-was sustained six days ago when going upstairs he slipped and
+problem was sustained six days ago when going upstairs he slipped

-fell backwards landing on his back on a landing five steps back."
+and fell backwards landing on his back on a landing five steps

-He was seen at Urgent Care Clinic where he complained of rib pain.
+back."
+He was seen at Urgent Care Clinic where he complained

-The prior day he had lifted a coke machine and had the acute onset
+of rib pain.
+The prior day he had lifted a coke machine and had

-of more pain in his low back.
-Neurological review of systems was
+the acute onset of more pain in his low back.
+Neurological review

 On August 18, 2013, he underwent lumbosacral